osisoft/Client-Failover-Service/content/configuration/service-account.md

 5. In the "Permissions for Users" list, check "Read" and "Write" if they are not already selected
 6. Click "OK" twice to close both dialogs

-  > **Note:** if you have configured health endpoints, follow the instructions in the section "Reconfigure Health Endpoints" below.
+  > **Note:** If you have configured health endpoints, follow the instructions in the section "Reconfigure Health Endpoints" below.

 After setting folder permissions, perform these steps to change the service account:
 1. Open the "Services" control panel applet